Why Is My Cat Throwing Up Food?

 Why Do Cats Throw Up Undigested Food?

 Is your cat throwing up food but acting normal?
-The most common cause for cats to regularly vomit undigested food is gorging.
+The most common cause for cats to vomit undigested food is gorging.
 When cats gorge, they overextend their stomach, which triggers the cat to vomit.

-Allergies or adverse food reactions: cats can have allergies to ingredients in their food that can cause chronic vomiting.
+Cats can have allergies to ingredients in their food that can cause chronic vomiting.
 The most common allergens are poultry, beef, pork, eggs, soy, turkey and lamb.
 Cats with food allergies usually have diarrhea and itchy skin as well.
-Adverse food reactions are a problem with the food, such as food poisoning, reactions to food additives, lactose intolerance (adult cats can’t digest milk), or eating people food that doesn’t agree with the cat.
+Adverse food reactions stem from issues like food poisoning, additives, lactose intolerance (cats can’t digest milk), or unsuitable human food.

-Problems elsewhere: Diseases that cause nausea, such as chronic kidney disease, liver disease, pancreatitis, neurological disease, hyperthyroidism, inner ear problems, and diabetes can all cause vomiting.
+Diseases that cause nausea, such as chronic kidney disease, liver disease, pancreatitis, neurological disease, hyperthyroidism, inner ear problems, and diabetes can all cause vomiting.

-Stress: moving, visitors, changes in routine and adding new pets to the household can all cause stress in cats, which can cause vomiting.
+Moving, visitors, changes in routine and adding new pets to the household can all cause stress in cats, which can cause vomiting.

 Cat Vomiting Food: When to Worry

-- Acute vomiting (your cat experiences sudden vomiting).
+- Acute vomiting

-- An uptick in chronic vomiting (your cat occasionally vomits, but has started vomiting more frequently).
+- An uptick in chronic vomiting

 - Weight loss